Middle Columbia River, Bonneville Pool GRP

 Open to read more

 The flow of water in this section of the Columbia River is controlled by outflows from both the Bonneville and The Dalles dams.
 The Bonneville Pool has an average elevation of 76.5 feet above mean sea level during normal dam operations.
-Tributary streams entering into the Bonneville Pool include the Klickitat, Little White Salmon, White Salmon, and Wind Rivers in Washington, and Hood River in Oregon.
+Tributary streams entering into the Bonneville Pool include the Klickitat, Little White Salmon, White Salmon, and Wind Rivers in Washington, and Hood River in Oregon (USACE).
 In Washington, the planning area resides within Water Resource Inventory Area Salmon-Washougal (WRIA 28), Wind-White Salmon (WRIA-29), and Klickitat (WRIA-30).
 In Oregon, it includes portions of the Clackamas (20) and The Dalles (3) Watermaster Districts.

 Wind-White Salmon (WRIA-29): This area includes the Wind and White Salmon Rivers, and numerous tributary creeks and streams.
 Annual precipitation in the watershed ranges from 20 inches per year along the Columbia River in southeast Skamania County to 140 inches per year in the Cascade Mountains.
 Most of this precipitation arrives during the winter months when overall water demands are the lowest.
 During the summer, snow pack is gone, there is little rain, and naturally low stream flows are dependent on groundwater inflow.
-This watershed is one of the most intensely farmed basins in southwestern Washington and has seen an increasing population over the past 20 years.
+This watershed is one of the most intensely farmed basins in southwestern Washington and has seen an increasing population over the past 20 years (WA Dept. of Ecology).

 Open to read more